 It’s now possible to do all your banking without ever setting foot in an actual bank.
-Instead, customers visit a banking website, conducting financial transactions online through a computer or mobile phone.
+Instead, customers visit a banking website or download an app, conducting financial transactions online through a computer or mobile phone.
 Virtual banking goes by several names including online banking, Internet banking, remote banking and phone banking.
 While many traditional banks allow customers to conduct some business online as a service, their overall approach remains tied to a physical location, like a branch office.
 The central identity of a virtual bank is electronic.

 Opening an Account

 To open an account with a virtual bank, you’ll have to fill out an online application and make a deposit.
 You’ll be able to submit the form online or print it and mail it.
-To make the deposit, transfer funds to the bank electronically or mail it in.
+To make the deposit, transfer funds to the bank electronically or mail in a check.
 The bank may ask you to fax it a copy of your identification.

 Transferring Money In